tamarin-prover/batch-tamarin/README.md

 # Install the package in editable mode (required once per environment)
 pip install -e .

-# The tamarin-wrapper command is now available
+# The batch-tamarin command is now available
-tamarin-wrapper --version
+batch-tamarin --version
 ```

 #### Using Python Virtual Environment